King Charles lauds unity on Ukraine war in bilingual Bundestag speech

 By Sarah Marsh

-BERLIN, March 30 (Reuters) - King Charles highlighted the historic ties between Britain and Germany while lauding their current unity in the face of Russia's invasion of Ukraine in a landmark address to the Bundestag on Thursday.
+BERLIN, March 30 (Reuters) - King Charles hailed the historic ties between Britain and Germany while lauding their current unity in the face of Russia's invasion of Ukraine in an address to the Bundestag on Thursday on his first state trip overseas as monarch.

 The king, on the second day of a three-day trip to Germany, alternated between German and English for the half-hour speech, which won a standing ovation from lawmakers.

-The address made no reference to Brexit but Charles' visit, his first overseas state trip as monarch, is part of efforts to reset Britain's relations after its 2020 departure from the European Union.
+The address made no reference to Brexit or the European Union but Charles' visit is part of efforts to reset Britain's relations after its 2020 departure from the bloc and he said he wanted to "renew" the "special bond" with Germany.

+The 74-year-old monarch, who succeeded his mother Queen Elizabeth when she died in September, noted that war had returned to Europe since the last time he spoke in Germany's lower house of parliament as part of a remembrance ceremony, in 2020.

-"Since I last spoke in this building the scourge of war is back in Europe," he told a packed plenum.
+"Since I last spoke in this building the scourge of war is back in Europe," he told a packed plenum which included the chancellor, the president and several former presidents.

 "The world has watched in horror - but we have not stood by.
 Even as we abhor the appalling scenes of destruction, we can take heart from our unity - in defence of Ukraine, of peace and freedom."